thedatalass/CoffeeRust/README.md

 *Quantitative Framework for Coffee Rust, Production and Futures*

-__Abstract__: More than two billion cups of coffee are consumed worldwide each day.
-The livelihood of 120 million people depends on the coffee supply chain.
+__Abstract__: The livelihood of 120 million people depends on the coffee supply chain.
 Coffee rust leads to production losses of over $500 million worldwide and may affect futures prices.
-Coffee rust is caused by the coffee berry borer, or Hemileia vastatrix fungus, at temperatures from 10-30 C, and is one of the main diseases that attacks the coffee arábica plant.
+Coffee rust is caused by the coffee berry borer at temperatures from 10-30 C, and is one of the main diseases that attacks the coffee plant.
 Coffee is the second largest traded commodity worldwide, with about $100 billion in volume traded annually.

-Understanding the relationship between coffee rust, production quantities and futures prices is important to anyone affected by the coffee supply chain.
 This research offers a more quantitative framework for describing and visualizing the relationship between coffee rust, amount of coffee produced and futures prices.

 __Data__: Original project had 337 observations for Brasil, Colombia and Papua New Guinea from 1995-1996, 2002-2005 and 2006 with five features: rain, temperature, rust, production amount and futures prices.